codesandbox/codesandbox-client/packages/homepage/content/docs/6-templates.md

 frozen again upon navigating away from the editor or the current sandbox session ends.

+## Connecting Templates to GitHub

+If in your template you provide a source repository, the template will automatically be connected to the github repository.
+Every change done to the github will magically appear on the template.

 ## Deleting Templates

 There are a few ways in which you can "delete" a template.
 From the "Project